Free admission for youth 17 and under

 Admission to all national parks, national historic sites, and national marine conservation areas operated by Parks Canada will be provided free of charge.

-Please refer to the full list of Parks Canada places before you plan your visit to take advantage of the Discovery Pass.
+Please refer to the full list of Parks Canada places before you plan your visit to take advantage of free admission for youth.

 What is not free?

-Parks Canada is pleased to offer free admission to our places, however, regular fees still apply for other experiences and services, such as:
+Parks Canada is pleased to offer free admission for youth at our parks and sites, however regular fees still apply for other experiences and services, such as:

 Note: This is not an exhaustive list.
-Please verify with the location you will be visiting for more details.
+Please verify with the location you will be visiting for more information.

 - Reservable campsites and oTENTik roofed accommodations must be reserved and paid for through the Parks Canada Reservation Service.